mila-iqia/blocks/docs/cg.rst

     [TensorConstant{0}, b, W_norm, b_norm, features, TensorConstant{1.0}, ...]

 To apply weight decay, we only need the weights matrices.
-These have been tagged with the ``WEIGHTS`` role.
+These have been tagged with the :const:`.WEIGHTS` role.
 So let's create a filter that finds these for us.

     >>> from blocks.filter import VariableFilter
     >>> from blocks.roles import WEIGHTS
     >>> print(VariableFilter(roles=[WEIGHTS])(cg.variables))
     [W, W, W]

-Note that the variables in ``cg.variables`` are ordered according to the *topological order* of their apply nodes.
+Note that the variables in :attr:`cg.variables
+<.ComputationGraph.variables>` are ordered according to the *topological
+order* of their apply nodes.
 This means that for a feedforward network the parameters will be returned in the order of our layers.

 But let's imagine for a second that we are actually dealing with a far more complicated network, and we want to apply weight decay to the parameters of one